 One missionary engaged me by quoting Leviticus to remind me that what I am doing is a sin, while also telling me that he loved me.
 I feel no need whatsoever to explain that I am not gay, and preferred to let my loving assailant assume that I am.

 I replied, “I don’t think you do love me.
 I think that’s just a convenient way to feel better about what you hate.
-And what is that?
 Could it be that God made people all sorts of different ways and you feel vulnerable?
-God loves me, you, that guy, that girl, just the way we are.
+God loves me, you, those people, that guy, that girl, just the way we are.
 And He’s fine, by the way, with me eating shellfish on Sundays.”

 I’m not so naïve to assume that I won the argument, but he walked away.

-Perhaps, I lack credibility as a spokesman for the LGBTQ community since I am not a member, but I AM a card carrying member of the “Society of People Who Understand Freedom and Justice” and “The Order of Those Who Have a Clue” and I would like to extend our love to those who don’t.
+Perhaps, I lack credibility as a spokesman for the LGBTQ community since I am not a member, but I AM a card carrying member of the “Society of People Who Understand Freedom and Justice” and we want to extend our hand to those who don’t.

 Just like we were there for you in the mid 60’s when the passing of John F Kennedy’s legislation to give “all Americans the right to be served in facilities which are open to the public” and for “greater protection for the right to vote” had your conservative forebears screaming in the streets, fearing that such legislation diminished their freedom.